Louis C.K.: Ticketing innovation

-C.K. innovated direct-to-consumer distribution in 2001 when he released his debut comedy album, Live in Houston, directly through his website.
+C.K. innovated direct-to-consumer distribution, in 2001, when he released his debut comedy album, Live in Houston, directly through his website.
 He became one of the first performers to use his website to offer direct-to-fan ticket sales for his shows, as well as DRM-free video concert downloads.
 In this way, C.K. sold tickets for his stand-up tour, circumventing large ticket outlets, bypassing their overhead and the venues they control.
-C.K. has said the ticket outlets create barriers to consumers, whereas direct distribution is easy—and has effectively "closed the gap between how easy it was to steal it [versus] how easy it was to buy it".
+C.K. has said the ticket outlets create barriers to consumers, whereas direct distribution has effectively "closed the gap between how easy it was to steal it [versus] how easy it was to buy it".
 The success of the special prompted other comedians, including Jim Gaffigan, Joe Rogan, and Aziz Ansari, to release their own specials with a similar business model.

 Personal life

 Marriage and relationships

 C.K. married artist Alix Bailey in 1995.
-Together, they have two daughters: Kitty Wees Székely (born 2002) and Mary Louise Székely (born 2005).
+Together, they have two daughters.
 The couple divorced in 2008.
 C.K.'s mother, Mary Louise Székely, died on June 3, 2019.

 C.K. had a brief relationship with musician Fiona Apple.
 C.K. confirmed he was dating Blanche Gardin in 2018.
 In August 2022, he mentioned that they had broken up.

 Political views

 About political partisanship, C.K. stated, "Some things I think are very conservative, or very liberal.
 I think when someone falls into one category for everything, I'm very suspicious.
 It doesn't make sense to me that you'd have the same solution to every issue."

 In March 2016, C.K. sent an email to those subscribed to his mailing list which was critical of the 2016 presidential race.
 C.K. stated he hoped for a conservative president but likened Republican Party presidential candidate Donald Trump to Adolf Hitler.
 He labeled Trump an "insane bigot", also adding, "He's not a monster.
 He's a sad man."
 C.K. later referred to the email as "irrational".
 But he clarified to Stephen Colbert in April 2017 that Trump is not "some new kind of evil" but rather "a gross, crook, dirty, rotten, lying sack of shit", to boisterous approving applause from the Late Show audience.

 In March 2020, C.K. donated to the Joe Biden 2020 presidential campaign.
 However, the campaign said that it has refunded the $2,800 donation from C.K.
-Neither Biden nor C.K. has released statements regarding the matter.
+Neither Biden nor C.K. have released statements regarding the matter.

+C.K. is on the record as having voted for the Democratic Party presidential candidate in the 2004, 2008, 2012 and 2016 United States presidential elections.